dsgrid/dsgrid-project-StandardScenarios/dsgrid_project/build_registry/README.md

 The rest of these instructions assume that you are working from an empty directory in `/scratch/$USER`.

-Edit `${HOME}/.dsgrid.json5` to point to the correct database and ensure that ``offline`` is true.
+If `${HOME}/.dsgrid.json5` exists, edit it to point to the correct database and ensure that ``offline`` is true.
 If you don't have the file, run this command with correct values:
 ```
 $ dsgrid config create --database-name TEXT --database-url TEXT --offline
 ```